KoxyG/MerkleAirdropEVM/README.md

 # MerkleAirdropEVM

-MerkleAirdropEVM is an Ethereum-based airdrop mechanism utilizing a Merkle tree to ensure secure and efficient distribution of tokens.
+MerkleAirdropEVM is an Ethereum-based airdrop mechanism utilizing a Merkle tree to ensure secure and efficient distribution of tokens on the lisk blockchain.
 The project includes a script to generate random CSV files containing addresses and token amounts, which are used for the airdrop.

 ## Features